rcantrel/SubtitleSpeechSynchronizerHelper/README.md

-# SubtitleSpeechSynchronizerHelper
+# Subtitle Speech Synchronizer Helper
-Watches folders for new subtitles and executes Subtitle Speech Synchronizer on video/subtitle.
+Watches folders for new subtitles and executes Subtitle Speech Synchronizer (subsync) on video/subtitle.
 Great addition to SickChill with auto subtitles turned on.
 This was a quick and dirty program.